Takeout & Delivery

 To jump ahead to a specific province or territory, click the links below:

-2024 U.S. Alcohol Delivery Laws By State
+2025 U.S. Alcohol Delivery Laws By State

-Early on in the pandemic, many states and municipalities were quick to relax, delivering alcohol laws to help struggling restaurants boost sales of takeout and delivery orders.
+Early on in the pandemic, many states and municipalities were quick to relax delivering alcohol laws to help struggling restaurants boost sales of takeout and delivery orders.
 But while dining restrictions are no longer in place, rising food prices, inflation, and the increased cost of labor all mean that many restaurants could still benefit from the boost in average check size that alcohol to go can provide.
 The challenge is, alcohol delivery laws differ from state to state, which continues to cause confusion around what restaurants can and cannot do.

-Below, we break down the 2024 changes to alcohol delivery laws by state and answer the question of can restaurants deliver alcohol in each state.
+Below, we break down the 2025 changes to alcohol delivery laws by state and answer the question of can restaurants deliver alcohol in each state.

-Note: This list is current as of January 1, 2024.
+Note: This list is current as of November 8, 2024.
 Please check with your current local ordinances before offering alcohol delivery or takeout.

 Alabama